Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/introduction.rst

 .. note::

    You can also enable brush and canvas simultaneously.
-   In that case same object's "brush" doesn't influence it's "canvas", but can still interact with other objects in the scene.
+   In that case same object's "brush" does not influence its "canvas", but can still interact with other objects in the scene.

 .. seealso::